AbinavRavi/AbinavRavi.github.io/_posts/2019-12-2-Out-of-distribution-detection-baseline.markdown

 categories: Machine learning
 ---

-Two data scientists Tom and Jerry are discussing a paper titled [A baseline for detecting misclassified and Out of distribution examples in Neural networks](https://arxiv.org/abs/1610.02136).
+Tom and Jerry are two data scientists meeting on a meetup.
+They generally discuss papers.
+Tom is a dedicated reader who pre-reads before coming to meetup and Jerry generally learns by breaking Tom's lecture with questions.

+### Scene
+**Jerry**: Hi, Tom what are you upto nowadays.
+Are you a data janitor or you get to do some modelling as well?

+**Tom**: Hi Jerry, I have been reading a paper which I think is quite interesting for all people creating Neural network models

+**Jerry**: Ah what is the name of the paper and why is it so interesting?

 #### Introduction:
-**Tom**: A Neural network(NN) trains on a given set of data and during deployment(test time) it is unrealistic to expect the same distribution from the test data as well.
+**Tom**: The paper is called [A baseline for detecting misclassified and Out of distribution examples in Neural networks](https://arxiv.org/abs/1610.02136).We know that A Neural network(NN) trains on a given set of data and predicts output according to task as classification or segmentation or Sentiment analysis.
+One common problem is that during deployment(test time) it is unrealistic to expect the same distribution from the test data as well.
 For a given classification task the state of the art method fails when the test image is out of classes on which the classifier is trained.
+This paper tells a way to detect the failure.

 **Jerry** :How is the model failing?